corona-warn-app/cwa-documentation/event_registration.md

 ### Profiling of Users

 The proposed solution publishes warnings on CDN in packages on an hourly basis.
 A package includes multiple warnings.
-A warning consists of the GUID of a venue and a time interval.
-All the warnings that were created from the check-ins of a single user are included in one package.
+A warning consists of the hashed ID of a venue and a time interval.
+All warnings that were created from the check-ins of a single user are included in one package.
 A package can include warnings of multiple users.

 An adversary can analyze the check-ins of a single package and try to build a profile of the users whose check-ins are included.
-This reveals limited information if the GUIDs of the venues cannot be linked to an actual venue (cf. [Profiling of Venues]), but can reveal significant information about the user the more GUIDs of venues can be identified.
+This reveals limited information if the IDs of the venues cannot be linked to an actual venue (cf. [Profiling of Venues](#profiling-of-venues)), but can reveal significant information about the user the more venue IDs can be identified.

 To mitigate the risk, CWA generates fake check-ins for each submission.
 These fake check-ins are generated upon submission of genuine check-ins so that even CWA cannot distinguish them.

-However, we acknowledge that this does not prevent the attack if there is a central database of all venue GUIDs and venue metadata.
+However, we acknowledge that this does not prevent the attack if there is a central database of all venue IDs and venue metadata.

 ### Targeting Specific Venues